rock-planning/planning-templ/README.md

 ```

 ### Templ GUI
-The graphical interface templ-gui allows you to load solutions, so that you can
+The graphical user interface templ-gui allows you to load solutions, so that you can
 inspect them and achieve a better understanding of the solutions.
 The graphical interface will also permit the creation of missions via the
 MissionEditor.